andreped/pathology-clustering-illustration/README.md

 Then click the **T-SNE** option underneath.
 This should start the simulation immediantly.
 Then just play around with hyperparameters to get a simulation you are pleased with.

-For the actual recording, I used screen recording on my macOS 14.6 using `CTRL + SHIFT + 5` and selecting a window, but use whichever tool you prefer :]
+For the actual recording, I used screen recording on my macOS 14.6 using `CMD + SHIFT + 5` and selecting a window, but use whichever tool you prefer :]

 To convert recording to GIF, use any video converter like [ezgif](https://ezgif.com/video-to-gif) or similar.